saied-ahemd/mathmatic_project/README.md

 # mathmatic_project
-this proect is a javascript project
+this proect is a html and css project